Latest Update : Dec.16, 2022

 Electronic Devices and Components Business

-Profit and loss of ABLIC Inc. are included in the MITSUMI business segment in conjunction with its acquisition.
+Profit and loss of HONDA TSUSHIN KOGYO CO., LTD. are included in the MITSUMI business segment in conjunction with its acquisition.

-The main products in the U-Shin business segment are key sets, door latches, door handles, and other automotive components as well as industrial components and housing equipment components (such as building and house locks).
+The main products of U-Shin business are key sets, door latches, door handles, and other automotive components as well as industrial equipment components.
+Net sales of automotive components were up owing to increased demand resulting from an increase in automobile production.

 Other Business Segment

-In addition to the figures noted above, 6,003 million yen in corporate expenses, etc. not belonging to any particular segment is indicated as adjustments.
-The total amount of adjustments was 11,945 million yen for the second quarter of the previous fiscal year.
+In addition to the figures noted above, 9,942 million yen in corporate expenses, etc. not belonging to any particular segment is indicated as adjustments.
+The total amount of adjustments was 7,568 million yen for the same period of the previous fiscal year.

 Assets, Liabilities, and Net Assets